helanga/Pewlett-Hackard-Analysis/README.md

 ![](images/unique_titles_table.PNG)

- - this unique_titles table only has most recent titiele for current employees who's recently going to retire. so this only has 72458 records.
+ - The unique_titles table only contains most recent titiele for current employees those who recently will be retired, the table has only 72458 records.

 Finally wrote statement to retreive the number of employees by their most recent job titel who are about to retire.For that query used COUNT() on emp_no and GROUP BY title ,to retreive title wise count from unique_titles table.